Fail with class

 That works pretty good, except when we need to learn the reason why the conversion has

-monad could fit the bill during testing or debugging:
+failed.
+An IO monad could fit the bill during testing or debugging:

 λ> mkHour 2